2015 NBA Finals: Game 1

 The Warriors defeated the Cavaliers 108–100 in overtime, taking Game 1 and the 1–0 series lead.
-The Cavaliers got off to a strong start, opening up a 29–15 lead before settling for a 10-point lead after the 1st quarter.
-In the 2nd quarter, the Warriors went on a big run and led 46–41.
-The Cavaliers then went on a 10–2 run to close out the first half, capped off by a J. R. Smith three with .7 seconds left.
-The Cavaliers led 51–48 at halftime.
-The second half was a back and forth affair, with neither team able to gain separation.
-Late in the 4th, Timofey Mozgov hit two free throws to tie the game at 98.
-The Warriors ran a play for Stephen Curry out of a timeout.
+The Cavaliers got off to a strong start, opening up a 29–15 lead before settling for a 10-point lead after the first quarter.
+In the second quarter, the Warriors went on a big run and led 46–41.
+Cleveland then went on a 10–2 run to close out the first half, capped off by a J. R. Smith three-pointer with .7 seconds left to take a 51–48 halftime lead.
+The second half was a back-and-forth affair, with neither team able to gain separation.
+Late in the fourth quarter, Timofey Mozgov hit two free throws to tie the game at 98.
+Golden State ran a play for Stephen Curry out of a timeout.
 Curry beat Kyrie Irving to the basket and went for a go-ahead layup, but Irving blocked the shot, and the Cavaliers called timeout after Smith secured the rebound.

 The Cavaliers had two chances to win in the final seconds of regulation.
-James's potential game-winning jumper was off, and then Iman Shumpert got the offensive rebound and threw a shot at the buzzer, but also missed, sending the game to overtime.
-In overtime, the Warriors dominated with a 10–0 run consisting of 7 free throws and a three-pointer by Barnes.
-Cleveland's only score in the extra period was James's layup with 9.5 seconds left as the Cavaliers shot 1/12 and committed 3 turnovers in the game's final 5 minutes.
+James' potential game-winning jumper was off, and then Iman Shumpert got the offensive rebound and threw a shot at the buzzer, but also missed, sending the game to overtime.
+In overtime, the Warriors dominated with a 10–0 run consisting of seven free throws and a three-pointer by Barnes.
+Cleveland's only score in the extra period was James' layup with 9.5 seconds left as the Cavaliers shot 1/12 and committed 3 turnovers in the game's final 5 minutes.

 Only three players scored for the Cavaliers after halftime: James, Irving, and Mozgov.
 The trio combined for 83 of the Cavaliers' 100 points.
 James had a career NBA Finals high of 44 points, while attempting a postseason career-high 38 shots, and Curry led Golden State with 26 points.
-The Warriors' bench outplayed the Cavaliers' bench, outscoring them 34–9, with all 9 Cavaliers bench points coming from Smith.
-Andre Iguodala led the Warriors bench in scoring with 15 points.
+The Warriors' bench outplayed the Cavaliers' bench, outscoring them 34–9, with all nine Cavaliers bench points coming from Smith.
+Andre Iguodala led the Warriors' bench in scoring with 15 points.
 Irving suffered a knee injury in overtime and was forced to leave the game early.
 The following day, he was diagnosed with a fractured left kneecap that would require surgery and was ruled out for the rest of the Finals, joining Kevin Love, who suffered a dislocated shoulder against the Celtics in the first round of the playoffs, and Anderson Varejão.